-Suzanne Triviere – Acting Chair
+Suzanne Triviere – Chair

 Suzanne was a teacher for 20 years before leaving the profession to explore other interests.
 Since leaving, she has built up a portfolio of work with five local charities including as a Researcher in Resilience at Age UK.
 She is also Office Manager for The Survivors’ Network in Brighton.
 Having lived in Brighton all her life, she is committed to supporting the amazing work of local community projects.
 She is married and has a grown up daughter making her own way in the world.